RT-SHAHROKHI/Eye-Gaze-Direction-Tracking-Using-Image-Processing-in-Python/README.md

 Python code for eye and gaze tracking

 How to use :
-make sure that your eye is visible on the screen when you run the code to see proper output.
+Make sure that your eye is visible on the screen when you run the code to see proper output.

 Download exe file of the code : https://drive.google.com/file/d/1_5ZI3jwP6APg4gOV-ZVxZZtV9pRhkE5a/view?usp=sharing